Digital banking for business

 The additional time you have also gives you the ability to withstand shorter-term volatility to pursue long-term gains.
 You can invest more aggressively because you have time to recover.

 Milestones like getting married, buying a home and starting a family all introduce new monetary obligations to manage.
-Mortgage payments, childcare, home repairs, transportation, additional healthcare and many more also make this list.
+Mortgage payments, child care, home repairs, transportation, additional healthcare and many more also make this list.

 During these years, it's tempting to cut your retirement plan contribution and make it up later.
 It's best to resist this temptation and stay the course because your secure retirement remains a top priority.
 As you contemplate additional changes, be sure to understand the consequences.
 Here are a few examples:.